fly-apps/elixir_opentel_and_grafana/README.md

 end)
 ```

-With that done, you can navigate to your application in a browser (`https://YOUR-APP.fly.dev/users-fast`) to see it in
+With that done, we can vist the application in a browser (`https://YOUR-APP.fly.dev/users-fast`) to see it in
 action!

-Next we'll be deploying Tempo which will store all of the traces that our collector exports.
+Next we'll deploy Tempo to store all of the traces that our collector exports.

 ### Tempo

-In order to run Tempo in Fly.io, we'll need to create our own Docker container that wraps the Docker container provided
+To run Tempo in Fly.io, we need to create our own Docker container that wraps the Docker container provided
 to us from Grafana.
-This below Dockerfile is the bare minimum required to deploy Tempo to Fly.io and will probably need
+(TODO: PREVIOUS SENTENCE IS A BIT CONFUSING, it doesn't look like we are "wrapping" it.)
+The following Dockerfile is the bare minimum required to deploy Tempo to Fly.io and will probably need
 some more work and configuration if you want to set this up for production:

 ```dockerfile